texne/proficiency.cs.illinois.edu/index.md

 ### <a name="next" class="anchor"></a> Next Proficiency Exam Dates and Times

 Fall 2023 proficiency exams will be held in-person at our computer-based testing facility (the CBTF) between August 14th and 25th.
 The sign-up process is as follows:

    * Use [this form](https://forms.illinois.edu/sec/1454078509) to tell us which exams you plan to take.
 Please do this as early as possible but no later than Wednesday August 23rd.
    * Plan on a 1-2 day delay for us to get you onto the roster(s) for your chosen exam(s).
    * Sign up for a specific test time on PrairieTest via [the CBTF's website](https://cbtf.engr.illinois.edu/).

 Yes, this is a bit clumsy.
 We're working around some technical issues beyond our control.

+It's ok to fill out [this form](https://forms.illinois.edu/sec/1454078509) a second time if you need to revise your selection, e.g. add a later exam because you passed an earlier one.
+However, to avoid delays, please give us the full list of exams you believe you are likely to take.
+For example, if you are confident you can pass the CS 124 proficiency and think it's likely you can also pass the CS 128 exam, tell us that you plan to take both.

 <!-- -->